jwblackston/jwblackston.github.io/_posts/2019-05-21-python_lessons.md

 At any rate, this post is really a procrastination technique for my next chapter of "Automate the Boring Stuff" on Lists.

 Here goes nothin'

+Post mortem: I just worked on python functions that can return desired parameters 1) to the exclusion of the other parameters, accomplished through an 'if-else' code block, and 2) that return statements can feature ALL possible parameters of the function.
+I also learned about the importance of setting defaults to your arguments when a function will be used repeatedly for the same data or object.